Texas Driver License Suspended?

 If your license is suspended, you can usually get a license which allows you to drive under limited circumstances.
 These circumstances include driving to and from work, grocery store, and school.
 If the court grants you an occupational license, the court will issue an order restricting your driving in the following areas:

-- You will only be allowed to drive during designated periods of day and days during the week.
+- You’ll only be allowed to drive during designated periods of day and days during the week.

-- You will only be allowed to drive for the designated reasons.
+- You’ll only be allowed to drive for the designated reasons.

 - The court order will specify the areas in which you may drive or routes of travel which you may take while using the license.